 • Australia’s Essential Eight

-The DoD will determine the maturity level needed for their subcontracts and will assign a minimum baseline maturity level from CMMC Level 1 to CMMC Level 5.
+The DoD will determine the maturity level needed for their subcontracts and assign a minimum baseline maturity level from CMMC Level 1 to CMMC Level 5.
 It will be up to the DoD contractors to achieve the appropriate certification level for the projects they want to bid on and support.
-The current draft version of CMMC has outlined the following number of controls needed per maturity level as follows:
+The current draft version of CMMC has outlined the following number of controls needed per maturity level:

 • CMMC Level 1: 17 Controls

 • CMMC Level 4: 157 Controls

 CMMC levels are cumulative, so a contractor must have all the controls at the lower levels completed before adopting a higher maturity level.
 Notably, the DoD will establish the minimum CMMC level in contracting sections L & M of the Request for Proposal (RFP).
 If a contractor is not certified at that level by a C3PAO, they will not even be able to respond to that RFP.